pmean/build-website/text/06/StatisticalConcernsChildren.md

 Assessing an appropriate BMI is a good example of the problems you face.
 In adults, there are well accepted standards: above 25 and you are overweight, 30 and higer and you are obese.
 In children, the values vary markedly by age and gender.
-Here\'s a  chart of the percentiles of BMI for girls ages 2 to 20 (reduced in size to make it fit better here).
+Here's a   chart of the percentiles of BMI for girls ages 2 to 20 (reduced in size to make it fit better here).

 ![](../../../web/images/06/StatisticalConcernsChildren05.jpg)